michalsen/states_geojson/README.md

+8/19/2013 v.2
+Added {"type":"MultiLineString" for Hawaii, Michigan and Alaska for Drupal happiness.

 8/15/2013
 Seems Drupal as issues with Leaflet and MultiPolygon, I there is an Alaska and Hawaii polygon.
 Hawaii is more or less just a block covering the islands and Alaska is just the mainland.